DarekRomanowski/blade-builder/README.md

 Static html files are placed in _compiled_ dir.
 Directory structure is the same as structure inside _views_ dir.

+### Usig json to fill templates with data

+Writing templates can be pain in the ass, especially when dealing with tables or other repeated data.
+The code is bloated and hard to read.
+Fortunately you can use json to store data and use it inside blade templates.
+To do so you need to create json file named the same as blade template.

+    views
+      index.blade.php
+      index.json

+Json file will be parsed and passed to blade template as associative array.

+    {
+        "firstname": "John",
+        "lastname": "Doe",
+        "emails": ["mail1@mail.com", "mail2@mail.com"]
+    }

+Above data will be visible in blade template as: <code>$firstname</code>, <code>$lastname</code> and <code>$emails</code> array.

 ### Conventions

 As you might noticed, views directory contains two dirs starting with underscore: _\_layouts_ and _\_partials_.